Spectators are again PERMITTED at our events !

 Spectating is free, but visitors need to understand a few things before coming along :

-All of our off-roading sites use land which is accessible from the public road, but many involve travelling from a meeting point close to a road, deeper into the site, using tracks which are often not suitable for standard 2wd cars & not visible / sign-posted from the road.
+All of our off-roading sites use land which is accessible from the public road, but many involve travelling from a meeting point close to a main road, deeper into the site, using tracks which are often not suitable for standard 2wd cars & not visible / sign-posted from the road.
+Due to space limitations at some sites spectator vehicles may not be allowed further into the site.

 For site security reasons, we often have to close / sometimes lock entrance gates before moving deeper into the site.